Lakunake/web-subtitle-renderer/README.md

 npm page: https://www.npmjs.com/package/web-subtitle-renderer

 > [!NOTE]
-> this is a side project to me so don't expect frequent updates and whatnot. this project updates as long as [Sync-Player](https://github.com/Lakunake/Minecraft-WebDisplays-Sync-Player/) updates and will get delayed updates compared to the [embedded version](https://github.com/Lakunake/Minecraft-WebDisplays-Sync-Player/blob/main/res/js/subtitles.js) of this in Sync-Player, newest version of this will always be the embedded version
+> this is a side project to me so don't expect frequent updates and whatnot. this project updates as long as [Sync-Player](https://github.com/Lakunake/Minecraft-WebDisplays-Sync-Player/) updates and will get delayed updates compared to the [embedded version](https://github.com/Lakunake/Minecraft-WebDisplays-Sync-Player/blob/main/res/js/subtitles.js) of this in Sync-Player, newest version of this will always be the embedded version. also note you cant just copy paste the embedded version onto your project

 # Web Subtitle Renderer